2023Jado/homdista/README.md

 **parh:** Bandwidth or smoothing parameter

-**adista:** A layer containing the area and distances values generated from the homdista function
+**adista:** A layer containing the area and distance values generated from the homdista function

 **cormethod:** Correlation method between paired samples ("pearson", "kendall", or "spearman") &nbsp;